 To assist prospective students to determine whether a course is suitable and appropriate for the individual needs, Box Hill Institute will assess all students’ language, literacy and numeracy and digital literacy by asking you to undertake a self-assessment review prior to the enrolment.

 A course advisor will discuss the outcomes of the review and make recommendations about whether the course is suitable for you, and identify additional support where required.

-Successful completion enables you to apply for a Bachelor of Nursing at the Australian Catholic University, Latrobe University or Deakin University.
-You will be eligible to apply through the usual tertiary admission process in 2020.
+Students will be eligible to apply through the usual tertiary admission process in 2020.

-Please note that articulation arrangements, credit transfers and guaranteed entry into higher education courses delivered by other training providers are subject to change.
+Please note: that articulation arrangements, credit transfers and guaranteed entry into higher education courses delivered by other training providers are subject to change.